Harry Brus: 1960s

 Harry "The Doctor" Brus arrived in Australia at the age of seven from Graz, Austria where his music career started in 1964, inspired by James Jamerson, Hank Marvin and The Beatles.

 In 1965, Brus' band The Amazons signed a record deal with Festival subsidiary Leedon Records and since then he has continued to work as a professional musician.
-Another band member of The Amazons also included John Cave.
+Another member of The Amazons was John Cave.

 In 1967, he played lead guitar with pop idol Johnny Young and later joined Tony Gaha and The in People, featuring Ron Barry and Janice Slater.
 During this period he was recruited for the original lineup of the Dave Miller Set but left the band soon after it formed.

 In the late sixties, Brus teamed up with Geoff Oakes playing soul music.

 Brus also performed bass guitar in the stage musical Hair, before forming the band Birth with jazz pianist Roger Frampton and English drummer Tony Hicks from Backdoor.